Best cooling fans of 2021 | CNN Underscored

 - Type: Is a printed user manual included out of the box and can it also be found online?

-Ease of Cleaning
+Ease of cleaning

-- Removable grille: Does the fan have grilles and are they removable to clean?
+- Removable grille: Does the fan have grilles, and are they removable to clean?

-- Blades: Does the fan have blades and are they accessible to clean?
+- Blades: Does the fan have blades, and are they accessible to clean?

 - Filter: Does the fan require a filter, and does it come with one filter replacement out of the box?